Denny Island, BC

 The Shearwater Resort & Marina offers a number of amenities including a grocery store, liquor store, post office, cappuccino bar & art gallery, restaurant and pub.
 Denny Island is just a short distance by water taxi from Bella Bella (known as Waglisla by First Nations) on the west coast of British Columbia.

-From August through to September the spawning salmon attract eagles, bears and wolves to local streams and rivers.
-Wildlife viewing Eco Tours and fishing guiding is available from various operators, just ask at any establishment for information.
+From August through to September the spawning salmon attract eagles, bears, and wolves to local streams and rivers.
+Wildlife viewing Eco Tours and fishing guiding are available from various operators, just ask at any establishment for information.
 Denny Island is a perfect place to put sea kayak and head out to see the area.
-Awesome for those who want to adventure into the magnificent old growth coastal temperate rain forest.
+Awesome for those who want to adventure into the magnificent old-growth coastal temperate rain forest.
 The surrounding area features hidden coves, numerous islands, miles of magnificent coastline, and sandy beaches.